-Introducing vCenter Extension vService on page 11
+Introducing the vCenter Extension vService

-The vCenter Extension vService is a standard vService that vSphere 5.0 provides.
+The vCenter Extension vService is a standard vService that vSphere 6.7 Update 1 provides.
 With the vCenter Extension vService you can register virtual machines as vCenter Server extensions with minimal user interaction.

 Overview of the vSphere Extension APIs